optimizely/javascript-sdk/packages/optimizely-sdk/README.md

 Optimizely X Full Stack is A/B testing and feature management for product development teams.
 Experiment in any application.
 Make every feature on your roadmap an opportunity to learn.
 Learn more at https://www.optimizely.com/products/full-stack/, or see the [documentation](https://developers.optimizely.com/x/solutions/sdks/reference/index.html?language=node).

-This directory contains the source code for the JavaScript SDK, which is usable in both Node.js and web environments.
+This directory contains the source code for the JavaScript SDK, which is usable in Node.js, browsers, and beyond.

 ## Getting Started